-The purpose of the SPEAK test is to evaluate English proficiency and comprehensibility.
-To be eligible to TA, graduate students in these categories must pass the SPEAK test:
+The purpose of the Versant English Proficiency Exam requirement (formerly SPEAK test) is to evaluate English proficiency and comprehensibility.
+To be eligible to TA, graduate students in these categories must pass the Versant test:

-- If a student comes from a country where English is not the first language and has not yet taken the SPEAK Test. - If the last SPEAK exam is more than 6 months old and did not score a clear pass (50). - If the student is a US Citizen or Permanent Resident and comes from a country where English is not the first language.
+- If a student comes from a country where English is not the first language and has not yet taken an English Proficiency Exam (Versant or SPEAK Test). - If the last exam is more than 6 months old and did not score a clear pass (50). - If the student is a US Citizen or Permanent Resident and comes from a country where English is not the first language. - If a student did not receive a score of 23 or higher on the TOEFL iBT speaking portion.

-Any grad student in the above categories hoping to be considered to serve as a TA should take the SPEAK test.
+Any grad student in the above categories hoping to be considered to serve as a TA should take the Versant test.

-Scores on the SPEAK test are as follows:
+Scores on the Versant test are as follows:

-- 50-60: Clear Pass
+• 50 and above: Clear Pass

-- 40 45: Conditional Pass
+• 40 - 49: Conditional Pass

-- 20 35: Fail
+• 39 and below: Fail

-If you are assigned as a TA in your first academic term and received a score of 23 or above on the speaking portion of the TOEFL, the SPEAK test requirement is waived.
+If you a received a score of 23 or above on the speaking portion of the TOEFL iBT, the Versant test requirement is provisionally waived.
+If a student's TA evaluations are low on the English proficiency question, then Versant exam will be required.

-Any EE Ph.D. student who is assigned a TA position and does not have a "Clear Pass" in the SPEAK test must attend the English language classes offered at the UCR Extension Center until a "clear pass" is obtained.
+Any EE Ph.D. student who is assigned a TA position and does not have a "Clear Pass" in the Versant test must attend the English language classes offered at the UCR Extension Center until a "clear pass" is obtained.
 Students are provided with one quarter of free instruction at UCR Extension Center.
-If a student is still not able to obtain a Clear Pass, he/she is responsible for paying for the instruction until a "clear pass" is obtained on the SPEAK test.
+If a student is still not able to obtain a Clear Pass, he/she is responsible for paying for the instruction until a "clear pass" is obtained on the Versant test.
 A student with a "conditional pass" can be appointed as a TA.
 However, these appointments will only be approved for one quarter at a time.
 Every quarter, a student with a conditional pass can continue serving as a TA only if approved by the Graduate Dean.

 This decision is made on the basis of: